-Kayla completed a Master of Music in Classical Voice at the University of Auckland in 2016, under the supervision of Dr. Morag Atchison and Dr. Gregory Camp.
+Kayla Collingwood completed a Master of Music in Classical Voice at the University of Auckland in 2016, under the supervision of Dr. Morag Atchison and Dr. Gregory Camp.
 She previously held a Bachelor of Music with First Class Honours from the University of Auckland and a Graduate Certificate in Theatre Studies from the University of Waikato.
-She is currently studying privately in Paris, and beginning to develop her career in Europe.

 Her attraction to opera and the world of classical singing was sparked on a school music trip at the age of 16, during which she saw New Zealand Opera’s 2008 production of Janáček's Jenůfa.
 She was a member of the Freemasons NZ Opera Chorus since 2014, also performing the role of the Third Boy in the company's 2016 mainstage production of Mozart's The Magic Flute.

-She frequently performs with various organisations as a soloist in operatic productions, oratorio, and other events.
+She has performed with many organisations as a soloist in operatic productions, oratorio, and other events.
 Kayla was a 2015 finalist in the NZ Aria competition and the 2016 Napier Aria, and has been successful in a number of competitions around New Zealand.
 She is an alumna of the NZ Opera School (2015 and 2016) and the NZ Singing School (2013).
-Kayla is a 2016 recipient of the Anne Bellam Scholarship, and a 2015 recipient of a Freemasons University Scholarship and the John Arthur Langdon Scholarship in Music.
+Kayla was a 2016 recipient of the Anne Bellam Scholarship, and a 2015 recipient of a Freemasons University Scholarship and the John Arthur Langdon Scholarship in Music.